Jimeh87/angular-attack-2018/README.md

 ## Starting Servers
 * Run "yarn start" from the root of the project to start the angular server.
-* Run the ChiliApplication in your chosen IDE to run the Backend.
+* Run the RankItApplication in your chosen IDE to run the Backend.

 Now you can help with the project!
 Yay!